techtinkerclub/techtinkerclub.github.io/_curriculum/2025-26/autumn/week-7.md

 {% include back-to-autumn.html %}
 {% include teacher-notes-link.html week=7 %}

-## Week 7 — Functions, Levels & Space Invaders
+## Week 7 — Functions, Inputs & Space Invaders

 **Focus Concept:** Functions and game logic
 **Mini-Projects:** *Function Challenges* → *Mini Space Invaders*

-This week we explored how **functions** help us keep code tidy and reusable.
+This week we explored how **functions** can make our programs cleaner, faster to edit, and easier to reuse.
-We first built and tested small examples of functions — from simple ones that just run a few lines, to ones that use **inputs** (parameters) or even **return** results.
-After learning how they work, we revisited *Barrel Jumper* to see how a function can show the **level** or **speed-up** message, and then moved on to a new challenge game using the **accelerometer**.
+Participants first created small examples of functions to see how they work, then applied the same ideas in a larger game that used the **accelerometer** and **collisions**.

 ---

 ## Objectives
 - Understand what a **function** is and why we use it.
-- Create and call simple functions to group repeated actions.
+- Create and call functions to group repeated actions.
-- Use **parameters** to make a function work in different ways.
+- Use **parameters** to make a function behave differently.
-- Recognise how a function can simplify larger games.
+- Explore how a function can return a result.
-- Detect **collisions** and respond with variables and conditions.
+- Apply loops, variables and conditions inside a larger game.
 - Control sprites using **buttons** and the **accelerometer**.

 ---

 ## Success Criteria
 - I can explain what a **function** does and when it runs.
-- I can create a function that repeats an action or shows a message.
+- I can create my own function that performs a short task.
-- I can use a **parameter** inside a function to change how it behaves.
+- I can add **parameters** so a function can change what it does.
-- I can describe how functions make my program easier to read.
+- I can describe how functions keep code tidy and reusable.
-- I can reuse my function in a different part of the game.
+- I can reuse my helper function in another project.

 ---